Kuadrant/multicluster-gateway-controller/docs/how-to/service-protection-setup.md

 For more details, see the Kuadrant components installed by the (kuadrant-operator)[https://github.com/Kuadrant/kuadrant-operator#kuadrant-components]

 ### Existing Istio installations and changing the default Istio Operator name
-In the case where you have an existing Istio installation to a cluster you may encounter an issue where the Kuadrant Operator expects Istio's Operator to be named `istiocontrolplane`.
+In the case where you have an existing Istio installation on a cluster, you may encounter an issue where the Kuadrant Operator expects Istio's Operator to be named `istiocontrolplane`.

 The `istioctl` command saves the IstioOperator CR that was used to install Istio in a copy of the CR named `installed-state`.